 Companies planning to use a translator or interpreter while in Bolivia, or anywhere else, should learn as much as possible about the background and qualifications of any person claiming to be one.
 For example, a translator such as the owner of VPO Bilingual Services, might provide you information similar to this:

-I have been working as a professional English/Spanish-Spanish/English translator and interpreter for over 20 years.
+I have been working as a professional English/Spanish-Spanish/English translator and conference interpreter for over 20 years.
 I was a registered U.S. Embassy translator in Santa Cruz for over 8 years and I own several businesses.
 I work primarily with the petroleum industry, forestry industry, attorneys, universities, government agencies, and international non-governmental organizations, especially in the areas of education, health, rights-based aid, and environmental conservation.
 I have also worked as a voice talent on commercials and documentaries, a public speaker and trainer, and have done over 5000 hours of simultaneous interpretation.

 This is the minimum amount of information you should require from any translator or interpreter.
 You could also ask to see copies of their credentials or certifying entity, request they send you samples of documents they've translated, a list of the industries they specialize in, or letters of recommendation from other customers they've worked for.